 Incidently a new site that is being promulgated is one for the 'whole' family.
 Bluebell Railway Walks This IS well worth a check out including the small video clip, at the end of which, also includes various 'railway' videos by various well known contributors.
 This too is well worth the visit and am sure local area businesses in and around the Bluebell Railway will also be promoting it.
 Do check it out - you will be pleasently surprised!

-IF you can assist in any way: Gift-Aid, Volunteer, Become a Member - I have & appreciate all the associated 'bumph' received recently.
+IF you can assist in any way: Gift-Aid, Volunteer, Become a Member - I have & appreciate all the associated 'bumph' received recently eg Bluebell News Letter.
 YOUR efforts made will be very much appreciated by all concerned.
 Thanks in advance.

 Even better, if you get the opportunity to visit, especially if you are from the UK believe you me, a wonderful main line connected preserved railway awaits you plus many more historic events to look forward to that are being projected for you now and into the future.

-Enjoy the experience and have a pint for me at the "Bessemer Arms" Hotel at Sheffield Park; you will not be disappointed.
+Enjoy the experience and have a pint for me at the "Bessemer Arms" at Sheffield Park; you will not be disappointed.

 [Info.
 Bluebell Railway; Bluebell Railway NL; comments by VK4CY]

 GLOUCESTERSHIRE WARWICKSHIRE RAILWAY [85E] - GWr

 The Gloucestershire, Warwickshire Railway [GWr] have lots of exciting events planned for 2014, the Broadway link coming on line when the six small bridges are repaired and the track laid.